krisz094/t3-image-board/README.md

 - [x] Boards
 - [x] Threads
 - [x] Commenting
+- [ ] Log IP and other data of comments for legal reasons
+- [ ] Ability to delete own comment/thread when logged in
 - [x] Catalog
 - [ ] Archive (High prio)
 - [x] Quoting style